 I think there’s little doubt that the quality is amazing.
 The same goes for audio quality, though in this case, I must highlight there was very little background noise other than the display soundtrack.

-Which should then justify the Nikon D7500 video recording capabilities being given full marks, had there not been a rather alarming situation.
+Which should then justify Nikon D7500 video recording capabilities getting full marks from me, had there not been a rather alarming situation.

 Nikon D7500 Video Recording Interrupted i.e. Terminated and Restarted

 The recording kept terminating after approximately 30 seconds.
 This happened five times in a row as I strolled down the display.